Logiqx/gpx-ideas/docs/core/clarification.md

 <xsd:element name="geoidheight" type="xsd:decimal" minOccurs="0">
   <xsd:annotation>
     <xsd:documentation>
       Height (in meters) of the geoid (mean sea level) above the WGS84 ellipsoid, as defined in the NMEA GGA / GNS sentences.
 Note that GPS / GNSS receivers use a geoid model to compute elevation from height above the ellipsoid, and some data consumers may want to reverse this to obtain height above the ellipsoid.
-Therefore, the value in this field should be the value that the receiver used for the calculation of elevation, and should not be some other value.
-It may therefore be advisable to store the geoid height from the GPS / GNSS receiver, whenever storing the elevation element.
+Therefore, the value in this field should always be the value that the receiver used for the calculation of elevation, and not some other value.
+For some applications, geoid height will be a necessity, but for others it will not be required.
     </xsd:documentation>
   </xsd:annotation>
 </xsd:element>